-(Vers 1, small fundus):
+(vers2, large fundus):

 The training eye can be used in three different configurations for practising examination and photo-documentation of specific parts of the eye.
+This version is designed to mimic imaging and examination of the peripheral fundus.

 Checklist

 - 1) Eye model body

 - 2) Lid incorporating fundus viewing lens & cornea slide simulacrum carrier

 - 3) Simple lid for anterior segment configuration

 - 4) Painted slide (the cornea simulacrum)

 - 5) 1 x clear 30mm diameter planoconvex lens (to mimic the anterior chamber)

 - 6) 1x 30mm diam planoconvex lens with lesions painted on (to mimic the crystalline lens)

 - 7) Paper iris models with pupil cut out

 - 8) Pen torch

 - 9) Macro lens (for phone)